 Remote teams offer unique benefits.
 You can hire people from anywhere, saving money and reaching a bigger talent pool.
 You can save office costs.
 And you can often get more coverage by having employees in multiple time zones, making it easier to move fast and keep customers happy.

-But remote working also has unique pitfalls.
+But a remote team also has unique pitfalls.
 Without the serendipity of a shared office, it’s easier for remote team members to become isolated and miss out on the benefits of rubbing shoulders with teammates.

 Many successful remote teams have generously shared how they overcome this problem.
-If you’re working in a remote team, try these three approaches to bring your employees together.
+If you’re working in a remote team, try these three approaches to bring your remote team together.

 1. Make all communication public